How to Read Stock Metrics

 How to read these metrics together

-No single metric tells the full story.
-A low P/E with high debt is not obviously attractive.
-A high FCF yield with declining ROIC might be a business living off its past.
-The most compelling situations stack multiple signals: P/E below historical average, FCF yield above 5%, ROIC above 12%, manageable debt, and a meaningful drawdown from the 52-week high.
-That combination points to a business that is genuinely good, temporarily unpopular, and priced below fair value.
+The most compelling setups stack multiple signals at once: a P/E below the company's historical average, an FCF yield above 5%, an ROIC above 12%, a manageable debt load, and a meaningful drawdown from the 52-week high.
+That combination points to a business that is genuinely good, temporarily out of favour, and trading below what it's worth.

 How Stock Pixie combines these